 Chengdu Living and GoChengdoo are the active expat forums here.
 There are countless WeChat groups as well.
 Join an expat community WeChat group before moving to Chengdu.
 Get insights from long-term expats.

 Undoubtedly one of the top classified sites in China.
-If you speak Chinese, use this one right away to find new apartments.
-If you are on PC, visit cd.58.com right away.
+If you speak Chinese, use this website to find new apartments.
+If you are on a PC, visit cd.58.com right away.
 Only seek help from agents and third parties when best practices aren’t working.
 There are a lot of shady agents and landlords here.
 Be careful.

 What is the weather in Chengdu like?

 Since ancient times, Chengdu has been known as “the Abundant Land” owing to its fertile soil, favorable climate, and the famous Dujiangyan Irrigation System.